hsivonen/chardetng/README.md

 The purpose of this detector is user retention for Firefox by ensuring that the long tail of the legacy Web is not more convenient to use in Chrome than in Firefox.
 (Chrome deployed [ced](https://github.com/google/compact_enc_det/), which left Firefox less convenient to use until the deployment of this detector.)

+## About the Name

+`chardet` was the name of Mozilla's old encoding detector.
+I named this one `chardetng`, because this the next generation of encoding detector in Firefox.
+There is no code reuse from the old `chardet`.

+## Optimization Goals

+This crate aims to be more accurate than ICU, more complete than `chardet`, more explainable and modifiable than `compact_enc_det` (aka. ced), and, in an application that already depends on `encoding_rs` for other reasons, smaller in added binary footprint than `compact_enc_det`.

 ## Principle of Operation

 In general `chardetng` prefers to do negative matching (rule out possibilities from the set of plausible encodings) than to do positive matching.
 Since negative matching is insufficient, there is positive matching, too.